Contents

 The horizontal welding position is a little more difficult when compared to the flat welding position.
 A welder is expected to practice and perfect the position before performing it.

-And of the fillet welding position which is 2G. the welding is done on the upper side of the surfaces which is approximately horizontal that lies against a surface that is approximately vertical.
+2G, which is a groove weld, is done by placing the weld axis in a horizontal plane, or approximately horizontal.
+The face of the joint should be in an approximately vertical plane.
+In the fillet welding position, which is 2G, the welding is done on the upper side of the surfaces, which is approximately horizontal and lies against an approximately vertical surface.
 The welding torch is usually held at a 45-degree angle.

 Vertical position (3F and 3G)

-In the upward vertical position, the flame is positioned upward, hold at a 45-degree angle to the plate.
+In the upward vertical position, the flame is positioned upward and held at a 45-degree angle to the plate.
 This will be achieved if the welder uses the metal from the lower parts of the workpiece to weld against the force of gravity.
-Whilst the downhill, the metal from the upper parts and the electric arc’s kinetic force are used.
+Whilst downhill, the metal from the upper parts and the electric arc’s kinetic force are used.
+The 3F and 3G are the vertical fillets and vertical groove positions.

 Overhead position